 Better Business Bureau A+ Rating We are an Accredited Business with the Better Business Bureau and have the highest reputation with an A+ Rating.
 We have had no customer complaints in the past 14 years.
 You can get a BBB report on us by calling the BBB at 716-881-5222.
 We recommend before you purchase a loft bed from any company that you run a BBB Business Search on them, you will be surprised at what you find.
 We are also PayPal Verified.

 We build and ship everything from our single location in Upstate NY.
-We don't have any retail locations and only sell though this website.
+We don't have any other retail locations and only sell though this website or phone orders.

 Please note that if you see our beds on another website it is either a used bed or a scam.
 We do not sell through: National Furnishing, ABC Home Store, Elite Decor, I-Dollar Store or U-Save More.
 Those websites are all operated by the same company and have illegally copied our pictures and text from our website and are selling a cheap imitation of our beds and have many complaints against them.
 We are not affiliated with them.